moonspacelinguistics/vltcarleton-simulate-repeaters/README.md

 # Impact of repeat test-takers on difficulty estimates from online vocabulary testing platforms

-Code and data for the paper presented at JALT Vocab-SIG 2026 Symposium at Kyushu Sangyo University, 26 Sep 2026, Fukuoka, Japan.
+<i>Code and data for the paper presented at JALT Vocab-SIG 2026 Symposium at Kyushu Sangyo
+University, 26 Sep 2026, Fukuoka, Japan.</i>

 Open, large-scale vocabulary testing platforms tend to produce very sparse response matrices in which a minority of test-takers contribute a disproportionate share